chrislattman/blogging-project/docs/terminal-commands/README.md

     - Blink comes with [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine))
     - WebKit comes with [JavaScriptCore](https://en.wikipedia.org/wiki/WebKit#JavaScriptCore)
     - Gecko comes with [SpiderMonkey](https://en.wikipedia.org/wiki/SpiderMonkey)
-- Email clients, however, do not support running JavaScript, so they do not use the JavaScript engine
+- Email clients, however, do not support running JavaScript in emails, so they do not use the JavaScript engine

 ### `shasum`